Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

 \subsection{Roughness Sensing}

-Task~10 of the finals (see \cref{fig:tasks}) required the ability to feel texture, especially surface roughness.
-We developed an audio-based sensing, detection, and vibrational display system: The left index fingertip is equipped with two microphones, one measuring air vibrations; the other one vibrations coupled through the finger.
+Task~10 of the finals (see \cref{fig:tasks}) required the ability to remotely feel texture, especially surface roughness.
+To enable this, we developed an audio-based sensing, detection, and vibrational display system: The left index fingertip is equipped with two microphones: one measuring air vibrations, the other measuring vibrations coupled through the finger.
 The audio data is transmitted over WiFi (see \cref{sec:wifi}) and then analyzed by a CNN, which classifies very short audio segments as rough or smooth.
-Finally, vibration actuator on the operator's fingertip displays the classification result, giving the illusion of feeling rough bumps on the object surface with low latency.
+Finally, a vibration actuator on the operator's fingertip displays the classification result, giving the illusion of feeling rough bumps on the object surface with low latency.
 This low-cost approach is very small and non-invasive on the sensing side.
 Details of this subsystem are described by \citet{paetzold2023haptics}.